excellarateinc/voyage-app-angular/README.md

 ## Overview
 A business web application platform that implements a modern user experience and many common base features that are expected by business consumers.
 Integrates with the Voyage API to provide multi-factor authentication/authorization, user profile, basic messaging, and more.
 Built using Javascript and the Google Angular framework.

+Created and supported by Lighthouse Software @ https://LighthouseSoftware.com

 ## Topics
 * [5 Minute Test](#5-minute-test)
 * [Features](#features)